 In the years after, I’ve automated and optimized most of my beat selling business.
 I’ve made 6-figures with less than 50 beats in my beat store and putting in about 20 hours of work every week.

 I’ve built an email list with thousands of paying customers.
-I sold over 5,000 beats to artists worldwide.
-Landed placements with major artists, labels and television networks.
-Heck, I even scored a #1 hit in Vietnam.
+I sold over 15,000 beats to artists worldwide.
+Landed placements with major artists, labels and television networks (HBO, Netflix, TLC etc.) Heck, I even scored a #1 hit in Vietnam!

 And this all started as a hobby.
 Making music in my tiny little bedroom studio.
 Simply doing what I love most, day in and day out.
 Perhaps, just like you right now?

-Today, I’m running multiple businesses and still making thousands a month from selling beats.
+Today, I’m running multiple businesses (HEATE is one of them, a music industry newsletter—you should check it out) and still making thousands a month from selling beats.
 I’m not telling you this to brag, I’m merely showing you what’s possible.

 Enough about me, let’s dive into the specifics.